ADP2000/Big_Data_Project/README.md

 # Big_Data_Project

 ## Overview
-This is a Streamlit application that enhances SQL query generation using GPT-3 language models.
+This is a Query Augmented Gneration application that enhances SQL query generation using LLama3-8B.
 The application connects to a PostgreSQL database and allows users to interact with a natural language interface to query database information.
+The UI is managed via the streamlit framework.

 ## Setup Instructions
 Follow these steps to set up and run the application: